koljapluemer/linguanodon-api/README.md

 See also:
   - [How to Add an Endpoint](/doc/adding-an-endpoint.md)

+### Handling Languages

+- Use BCP 47/[IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) for language codes
+- Language codes are stored directly in the models (e.g., 'en' for English, 'ar-EG' for Egyptian Arabic)

 ### Structure

 - Define shared models in the `entities` app and nowhere else